Wyandotte, Michigan: V.F.W Playfield

 V.F.W Playfield is a moderate sized park located at the corner of 11th and Cherry.
 It has a baseball diamond, a very large open field, swings, and a playscape.
 There is also a covered pavilion.
 It is located next to Silver Lining Tire Recycling.
 The hours are 6:00 am to 10:00 pm, year round.
 Pets, bikes, skateboards and rollerblades are not permitted in the park.
 Alcohol is not permitted in the park.
 It is owned by the Veterans Of Foreign Wars, (V.F.W), in Wyandotte.

 WAA Park

 A smaller park located on Highland and Alfred street in the north end of Wyandotte, it has a playground and swing sets, an open play space for sports and other activities.
 There is a covered pavilion and benches and a sand pit.
 It is owned by the Wyandotte Athletic Association.
 The hours are 6:00 am to 10:00 pm, year round.

 Transportation

 Public transportation

-Three Suburban Mobility Authority for Regional Transportation bus routes pass through the city of Wyandotte, providing service seven days a week.
+Two Suburban Mobility Authority for Regional Transportation bus routes pass through the city of Wyandotte.
+Fort Street north of Eureka Road is served seven days a week by route 125, which connects Detroit Metropolitan Airport and River Rouge.
+Biddle Avenue, Eureka Road, and Fort Street south of Eureka Road are served on weekdays by route 140, which extends north to the John D. Dingell Transit Center in Dearborn.